nrrb/tao-te-ching/63_consider_beginnings/README.md

 doesn’t find anything hard.

-UKLG: Waley says that this charmingly complex chapter plays with two proverbs.
+> **Note** UKLG: Waley says that this charmingly complex chapter plays with two proverbs.
 “Requite injuries with good deeds” is the first.
 The word te, here meaning goodness or good deeds, is the same word Lao Tzu uses for the Power of the Way. (“Power is goodness,” he says in chapter 49.)
 So, having neatly annexed the Golden Rule, he goes on to the proverb about “taking things too lightly” and plays paradox with it.